 From the sculpture garden one may take several paths to discover Erlangen's greenery.

 Atop the hill, I found what turned out to be a Rapunzel-like water tower...

 ...
 But I was actually looking for something else.
-Unable to identify it's location beforehand, I ended up following some kind of intuition and in the middle of nowhere, next to a trail leading high above tha rails, I happened to find the old Jewish cementery.
-In fact, it is still used as a cementery today, with new gravestones using up the front rows while the really old ones seem to be standing here for ages.
+Unable to identify it's location beforehand, I ended up following some kind of intuition and in the middle of nowhere, next to a trail leading high above tha rails, I happened to find the old Jewish cemetery.
+In fact, it is still used as a cemetery today, with new gravestones using up the front rows while the really old ones seem to be standing here for ages.